 - The MODF bit is set and an SPI interrupt request is generated if the SPIE bit is set. - The SPE bit is reset.
-This blocks all output from the device and disables the SPI periph- - The MSTR bit is reset, thus forcing the device into slave mode.
+This blocks all output from the Device and disables the SPI peripheral. - The MSTR bit is reset, thus forcing the Device into slave mode.